 - Chief of Police

+- Criminal Investigations Sergeant

-- Independent Investigative Team rollout team
+- North Central Washington Special Investigations Protocol rollout team

-- Outside agency investigators (if appropriate)
+- Outside agency investigators (if appropriate) See attachment: Notifications to OII Memorandum.pdf

-- Internal Affairs Section supervisor
+- Internal Affairs Unit supervisor

 - Civil liability response team

 - Psychological/peer support personnel

 - Chaplain

 - Coroner (if necessary)

 - Involved officer's agency representative (if requested)

-- Public Information Officer
+- Chief of Police

-305.5.5 INVOLVED OFFICERS
+304.5.5 INVOLVED OFFICERS

-The following shall be considered for the involved officer:
+The following shall be considered for the involved officer in accordance with the City of Omak and Teamsters 760 Officers and Sergeant Collective Bargaining Agreement:

-- (a) Any request for legal or union representation will be accommodated. - Involved KPD officers shall not be permitted to meet collectively or in a group with an attorney or any representative prior to providing a formal interview or report. - 2.
-Requests from involved non-KPD officers should be referred to their employing agency. - (b) Discussions with licensed attorneys will be considered privileged as attorney-client communications. - (c) Discussions with agency representatives/employee groups will be privileged only as to the discussion of non-criminal information. - (d) A licensed psychotherapist shall be provided by the Department to each involved KPD officer.
-A licensed psychotherapist may also be provided to any other affected KPD members, upon request. - 1.
-Interviews with a licensed psychotherapist will be considered privileged. - An interview or session with a licensed psychotherapist may take place prior to the member providing a formal interview or report.
-However, involved members shall not be permitted to consult or meet collectively or in a group with a licensed psychotherapist prior to providing a formal interview or report. - 3.
+- (a) Any request for legal or union representation will be accommodated. - (a) Requests from involved non-OPD officers should be referred to their employing agency. - (b) Discussions with licensed attorneys will be considered privileged as attorney-client communications. - (c) Discussions with agency representatives/employee groups will be privileged only as to the discussion of non-criminal information. - (d) A licensed psychotherapist shall be provided by the Department to each involved OPD officer.
+A licensed psychotherapist may also be provided to any other affected OPD members, upon request. - 1.
+Interviews with a licensed psychotherapist will be considered privileged. - 2.
 A separate fitness-for-duty exam may also be required (see the Fitness for Duty Policy). - (e) Communications between the involved officer and a peer support member or a peer support group counselor is addressed in the Wellness Program Policy.